s4wave/spacewave/README.md

 Stores the URL to the root javascript and CSS file in the variable associated with the comment.

+An optional flag is the `--bundle-id=default` flag.
+All bldr:esbuild directives with the same bundle ID will be combined together into a single esbuild bundle request, with one esbuild entrypoint per bldr:esbuild directive.
+If you want to have a separate bundle, specify a different `--bundle-id=value` in the comment.

 ## Developing

 You need the following tools installed: